 The common things to be aware of are listed below, as well as three great options if you decide donating your car is right for you.

-This is a very easy to use, painless option for a vehicle donation.
+This is an easy to use, painless option for a vehicle donation.
 Rather than having to navigate all of the specifics of paperwork and tax information yourself, this site allows you to pick a charity from a list of hundreds that you would like to support and then offers free next-day pickup for you.
 They then will sell the vehicle on behalf of the charity, and you might be eligible for a tax refund.
 This is an excellent option if you are looking to move quickly and do not want to be bothered with extra paperwork and research.

 Option 2: Donate to Charity Cars